 It will be in your best interest to engage the services of an experienced and knowledgeable San Diego, CA family law attorney to represent your interests in spousal support and temporary spousal support negotiations with your spouse or before the court.
-At Boyd Law in San Diego, our skilled spousal support attorneys understand the legal and personal issues involved in the determination of spousal support in California and have a superior record of success in obtaining excellent results for our clients.
+At Boyd Law in San Diego, our skilled family law attorneys understand the legal and personal issues involved in the determination of spousal support in California and have a superior record of success in obtaining excellent results for our clients.
 Contact us today to schedule your free, no-obligation consultation.